erf-model/ERF/Docs/sphinx_doc/BestPractices.rst

        #   or
        #erf.fixed_fast_dt      = 0.015  # ==> CFL~0.45
        #   or, let ERF chose the fast timestep
-       #erf.cfl                = 0.5
+       #erf.substepping_cfl    = 0.5

-  - We note that ERF LESs with up to 10 fast timesteps have successfully been run but your mileage may vary.
+  - Following the WRF guidelines for dt is conservative.
+More aggressive time integration--i.e., larger time steps with more substeps--is possible.
+We note that ERF LESs with 10 or more fast timesteps have successfully been run but your mileage may vary.